- Adobe Connect

 What if my system is not up-to-date?

-If your system has been determined not to be up-to-date, your computer will be "quarantined."
+If your system does not meet the network requirements, your computer will be "quarantined."
 While quarantined, you will still have access to update servers for your operating system and campus provided anti-virus software.

 What about my privacy?